richyen/chef_postgresql/README.md

 This generates the following line in the `pg_hba.conf`:

 ```
-# Local postgres superuser access
+# Local enterprisedb superuser access
-local   all             postgres                                ident
+local   all             enterprisedb                            ident
 ```

 **Note**: The template by default generates a local access for Unix domain sockets only to support running the SQL execute resources.
-In Postgres version 9.1 and higher, the method is 'peer' instead of 'ident' which is identical.
+In EPAS version 9.1 and higher, the method is 'peer' instead of 'ident' which is identical.
 It looks like this:

 ```
 # "local" is for Unix domain socket connections only
 local   all             all                                     peer
 ```

-### postgresql_ident
+### edb_ident

-This resource generate `pg_ident.conf` configuration file to manage user mapping between system and PostgreSQL users.
+This resource generate `pg_ident.conf` configuration file to manage user mapping between system and EPAS users.

 #### Actions